syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/color-picker/EJ2_ASP.NETCORE/getting-started.md

 ## Inline type

 By default, the ColorPicker will be rendered using SplitButton and open the pop-up to access the ColorPicker.
 To render the ColorPicker container alone and to access it directly, render it as inline.
 It can be achieved by setting the [`inline`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.ColorPicker.html#Syncfusion_EJ2_Inputs_ColorPicker_Inline) property to `true`.

-The following sample shows the inline type rendering of ColorPicker.

 {% if page.publishingplatform == "aspnet-core" %}